Invest in your child's future.

 The cost of higher education is going to get, yes, higher.

-Human Resources and Skills Development Canada estimates that a child born today will need more than $100,000 for a 4-year program in 2020.
+Human Resources and Skills Development Canada estimates that a child born today will need more than $100,000 for a 4-year program.
 Like all parents, you want your child to have a successful future; one that's filled with exciting opportunities and promising possibilities.
 An RESP can help you achieve that.

 When you invest in an RESP, you're not only taking advantage of tax-deferred savings, flexible investment vehicles and easy contribution plans, you're also investing in your child's future.
 And the earlier you start, the more you take advantage of accumulated growth.